gecko-robotics/messages/readme.md

 | 4  | `wrench_t` | {vec_t force, vec_t torque}
 | 5  | `pose_t`   | {vec_t position, quat_t orientation}

+## Global

+Now you can shorten your message file because a lot of the keys are repetitive across message files.
+Basically, anything in the “global” space of a message file can be moved to a `global.toml` file instead of putting it into a message file.

 ```toml
 [global]
 comments = "string"